How it works, when you can be contacted and what you can do about it.

 If a debt collector has contacted you about a debt that you don’t think is yours, or if the amount of debt seems wrong, send a letter to ask for validation of the debt.
 Check these details against your own and then contact the provider to dispute the debt.

 If necessary, provide copies of any additional details, such as payments you’ve made that aren’t recorded on your account.
-If the situation still isn’t resolved, you can seek professional advice from a nonprofit group, hire a lawyer or file a complaint the the Consumer Financial Protection Bureau if you feel that the collector is harassing you.
+If the situation still isn’t resolved, you can seek professional advice from a nonprofit group, hire a lawyer or file a complaint with the CFPB if you feel that the collector is harassing you.

 Dealing with overdue debts can be overwhelming, but there are many ways to get back on track.
 Understanding how the process works and being proactive by getting in touch with any debt collectors can help you take back control of your finances.
 However, if your debt situation worsens to a point where you no longer think you can handle it on your own, consider using a debt relief company to help you regain control of your finances.